-Additionally, when using My Turn to find a vaccine appointment, people 12-17 will need a parent or legal guardian to make the booking, since My Turn asks you to "certify that I am at least 18 years of age, or the parent or legal guardian of the minor patient."
+Additionally, when using My Turn to find a vaccine appointment, people 12 to 17 will need a parent or legal guardian to make the booking, since My Turn asks you to "certify that I am at least 18 years of age, or the parent or legal guardian of the minor patient."

 My Turn is the state's tool that allows Californians to schedule vaccination appointments, as supplies allow.

 My Turn will ask you for your information, and then for a ZIP code or location you'd like to search for vaccine appointments around.
 You can give your home location, or you can also input other locations to see what sites are available farther from your home.

 When you find and schedule appointments for a vaccination site through My Turn, the California Department of Public Health says that you won't necessarily need to be a resident or a worker in that particular county where the vaccination site is based.
 So don't worry if My Turn is suggesting appointments a different county other than the one you live or work in.

 Please note that many of the mass vaccination sites you may have been familiar with offering vaccines earlier in the year — like San Francisco's Moscone Center and the Oakland Coliseum — are now closed.